-GWL has not just been able to continue to deliver across Scotland to diverse audiences, but has also retained high levels of excellence and innovation in its programming, and provided good-practice models for others, while continuing to learn and adjust internally during this unprecedented time.
-GWL's seasonal programmes of creative, public learning and educational projects, events, exhibitions and activities in 2022-2023 returned to inperson delivery, with the continuation of some online provision to a wide range of audiences.
-Over 160 individual public events were delivered, and many partnerships sustained and created in this period.
-In addition, GWL staff gave a range of public talks, Key Note speeches and facilitated workshops for external organisations in the learning, museum, libraries and archives sectors.
+GWL has not just been able to continue to deliver across Scotland to diverse audiences, but has also retained high levels of excellence and innovation in its programming, and has provided good-practice models for other museums, archives, libraries, arts and learning organisations.
+GWL's seasonal programmes of creative and educational projects, events, exhibitions and activities continue to be vibrant and popular.
+Over 150 individual public events were delivered, and many partnerships sustained and created in this period.
+In addition, GWL staff gave a range of public talks, Key Note speeches and facilitated workshops for external organisations in the learning, museum, libraries, archives and arts sectors.
 The GWL public events programme included writing groups, reading groups, discussions, exhibitions, creative workshops, guided Women's Heritage Walks, GWL's annual literary festival Open the Door, and a raft of events related to the items in the museum and archive collections, for example 'Open Archives'.
-In addition to advancing the education of the general public - and of women in particular - these events also address inequalities and reduce gaps in opportunities for the most marginalised communities, so that they can engage in activities that expand their capacity to be active in social, economic and cultural life.
-Towards the end of this financial year, visitor numbers had returned to beyond pre-Covid-19 levels, doubling on last year's numbers in the same period.
-The Visitors' Book records that people have visited GWL from all over the world, as well as from across Scotland and the rest of the UK.
+In addition to advancing the education of the general public - and of women in particular - these events also address inequalities and create opportunities for the most marginalised communities, so that they can engage in activities that expand their capacity to be active in social, economic and cultural life.
+As well as people coming to GWL to attend events, general visitor numbers substantially increased this year, with the Visitors' Book recording visitors from all over the world, as well as from across Scotland and the rest of the UK.